 United States History

 American Studies is a field of study that integrates many traditional disciplines into a single search for the answer to the question, “What is an American?”
-In our American Studies course, we will look at American lives.
-What richness, spirit, creativity, and heartbreak do we see in the Dreamers, the Builders, the Rulebreakers, the new Pioneers, and the Seekers?
+In this course, we look thematically and chronologically at American lives.
+What do we see in the Dreamers, the Builders, the Rulebreakers, and the Seekers?
 How do these individuals reinforce or challenge our ideas about who is an American?
-How have experiences of immigration, enslavement, westward expansion, urbanization, and war impacted Americans, and how can we better understand these experiences through studying the past and present in dialogue with one another?
+How have experiences of colonialism, immigration, enslavement, westward expansion, and urbanization impacted Americans, and how can we better understand these experiences through studying the past and present in dialogue with one another?
 Where do we see ourselves in this tapestry of American experience?
-The course will take a multidisciplinary approach, looking at primary and secondary historical texts, literature, film, visual art, and music.
-We will read historians including Richard Cronon, Kenneth Jackson, Jill Lepore, Isabel Wilkerson, and Howard Zinn, and writers such as Julia Alvarez, James Baldwin, Alison Bechdel, Emily Dickinson, Frederick Douglass, Louise Erdrich, F. Scott Fitzgerald, Allen Ginsburg, Maxine Hong Kingston, Jhumpa Lahiri, Audre Lorde, Sylvia Plath, Adrienne Rich, Alice Walker, and Walt Whitman.
-We’ll be inspired by artists such as Aretha Franklin, Pete Seeger, and Bruce Springsteen; Ka’ila Farrell-Smith, Jacob Lawrence, and Georgia O’Keefe; Frank Capra, Lorraine Hansberry, and Arthur Miller.
+To answer these questions, students are simultaneously enrolled in English and Social Studies classes with common units and work coordinated by the instructors, creating a cultural studies approach to both historical and literary content.
+We cross disciplines, examining primary and secondary historical texts, literature, film, visual art, and music.
+We seek to understand not only what happened and what was written, but what it meant to diverse groups of Americans, and how it connects to American culture today.
 Writing assignments continue the development of narrative and analytical skills and will offer the opportunity for some creative writing as well.
-Over the course of the year, students will also continue to develop their collaboration, research, and presentation skills, and will be responsible for planning and teaching class sessions.
-This course is worth two credits and satisfies both U.S. History and English 11 requirements.
-Prerequisite: English 10.
-(Full year course)
+Over the course of the year, students continue to develop their collaboration, research, presentation, and project-based learning skills, and are responsible for planning and teaching class sessions.

 Honors Economics: The Language of Choices